Maurice, Elector of Saxony: Death

 Albert Alcibiades was a former ally of Maurice, who had fought in the Schmalkaldic War on his side.
 But now Maurice, involved in an alliance of princes, with Ferdinand I amongst others, was compelled to fight against Albert Alcibiades.
 On 9 July 1553 the Battle of Sievershausen took place at Lehrte.
 Maurice won this battle, but was badly wounded in the stomach by a shot from the rear and succumbed two days later in the field camp at the age of 32.
 He was buried in Freiberg Cathedral.
 In 1853, 300 years after the battle, the place of his death was commemorated by a monument erected to his memory.
 The 7.5 ton heavy granite monument came from his native Saxony.
+The original monument is now in the Rustkammer museum in Dresden, with a simplified version being recreated in its outer location.

 Because Maurice died without a surviving male heir, his brother Augustus succeeded him as Elector.
 In Dresden, shortly after the death of Maurice, he erected the Maurice Monument (Moritzmonument), the first historical monument to be erected in Saxony.